aionnetwork/aion-docs/aion-node/_index.en.md

 **Run a pre-compiled and pre-synced copy of an Aion node that can be spun-up on operating system.**

 This is perfect if you are developing on Aion and will likely have to _rebuild_ the node often.
 This type of node is pre-synced which shortens the build time compared to building your own.
 You still need to take into account the resources that the Fast VM uses.
+You can use this method on any operating system that has Docker installed.

 ## [Connect to a Hosting Service](hosting-service)